Bun/hatchcert/README.md

 ## Running hatchcert as non-root user

-Running hatchcert is the easiest option, but not strictly required:
+Running hatchcert as root is the easiest option, but not strictly required:

 * Create the `/var/lib/acme` directory in such a way that your desired user can write to it (or specify an alternative base path using the `-path` parameter)